-- Canada At its technical center outside Pittsburgh, PA, Alcoa developed and piloted an inert anode technology for primary aluminum production called Elysis that can eliminate direct carbon emissions from the production of primary aluminum, and instead produce oxygen.
+- Canada At its technical center outside Pittsburgh, PA, Alcoa developed and piloted an inert anode technology for primary aluminum production called Elysis that can eliminate direct carbon emissions from the production of primary aluminum, and instead produces oxygen.
 To bring the technology to commercial scale, it formed a joint venture with Rio Tinto and solicited government support.
 Given the significant environmental benefits, the Canadian and Quebec governments have contributed over \$120 million in funding to support proving the technology at commercial scale.
-That testing occurred at a Rio Tinto Canadian smelter and has now progressed to commercial scale testing at the same facility.
-Should the Elysis technology be proven out at an industrial scale, it will be a game changer for the primary aluminum industry. - Norway Norway has a multi-stage support structure for decarbonization projects that runs from the R&D level to capital investment with percentage-based support throughout the life of a project.
+That testing is now occurring in a Canadian smelter.
+Should the Elysis technology be proven out at an industrial scale, it will be a game changer for the primary aluminum industry. - Norway It has a multi-stage support structure for decarbonization projects that runs from the R&D level to capital investment with percentage-based support throughout the life of a project.
 The final support level, during the capital phase, is designed to help offset the financial burden of the changes needed to support decarbonization.
-The government will contribute up to 40% of the project capital with the intent to bring the financial performance of the new project in line with traditional methods - lowering the risk of investing in new, decarbonizing, technologies. - Switzerland The Swiss government is currently in consultation on revisions to its CO2 Act that would provide funding instruments for assisting with decarbonization of its industrial and other economic sectors.
-Once approved, it could be used to enhance aluminum industry decarbonization efforts such as those already being pursued by Novelis, which has signed a long-term collaboration agreement to start the Net Zero Lab, a joint research and development laboratory to advance carbon neutral solutions for aluminum manufacturing.
-The lab will focus on identifying and implementing innovative solutions to neutralize the carbon footprint of Novelis' manufacturing operations and neighboring communities, starting at the Novelis Sierre facility.
-The aim is to reach carbon neutrality for scope 1 and 2 emissions at the facility by 2030.
+The government will contribute up to 40% of the project capital with the intent to bring the financial performance of the new project in line with traditional methods - lowering the risk of investing in new, decarbonizing, technologies.

 A model in another metals industry for the DOE to consider that is relevant here is the Steel Upgrading and Emissions Reduction (SUPER) Act that has been introduced in Congress (HR 4599).
 This bill would direct the DOE to provide significant financial and technical support for the US steel industry to shift towards GHG emission-free production and allow it to take the lead on developing breakthrough technologies in order to stay competitive, create more high-paying jobs, and continue growing the US economy.
-A similar opportunity exists in aluminum and even without the enactment of formal legislation, the DOE can provide that broad support for the industry's decarbonization solutions.
+A similar opportunity exists in aluminum and even without the enactment of formal legislation, the DOE can provide broad support for the industry's decarbonization solutions well beyond that contemplated by the new MI.